muojp/sync-memories/README.md

 # sync-memories: Transfer your camera photos to Android devices via USB rapidly

 Got tired of spending time transferring GBs of photo files from your cameras to your phones/tablets via Wi-Fi?
-Try sync-memories.
+Try sync-memories to leverage your device's USB capability.

 ## Features